abedy/Sortable/challenge/ReadMe.txt

-Compile from command line using: gcc main.c Str.c Products.c Memory.c Listings.c -o Challenge
+Compile from command line using: gcc main.c Str.c Products.c Memory.c Listings.c -o challenge

-You may need to make the program executable using: chmod +x Challenge

 After compilation run the program with:
-./Challenge pathToProductsFile pathToListingsFile [pathToOutputFile]
+./challenge pathToProductsFile pathToListingsFile [pathToOutputFile]

 ex: ./challenge products.txt listings.txt output.txt

 if no output file is specified, output will be sent to stdout. (which can be redirected to a file)

+You may need to make the program executable using: chmod +x challenge

 Please note:
 I purposely tried to avoid making non-exact matches (not including colour).